Pylons/pyramid_cookbook/deployment.rst

 greatly improve performance because requests for this content will not need to be proxied to your WSGI application and can be served directly.

-*** Important *** This is only a good idea if your static content is intended to be public.
+.. warning:: This is only a good idea if your static content is intended
+    to be public.
 It will not respect any view permissions you've placed on this directory.

 .. code-block:: ini
     :linenos: